ChainMovers/suiftly/docs/src/pricing.md

 title: Pricing
 ---

-Suiftly is free to use for devnet blobs.
+Suiftly is free for Walrus devnet blobs

-For mainnet (future)... expect competitive "pay-as-you-go" Sui smart contract.
+For mainnet (future)... expect both a free tier for most and "pay-as-you-go" Sui smart contract for heavy users.